Arches National Park | Adam Clark

 Tips for Prepared Travel

 Some of the rooms at the lodges listed above have kitchenettes, which are useful for prepping snacks and meals.
-Call ahead to inquire and make sure there's a good dinner option available.
-There's a tasty restaurant at Red Cliffs Lodge called The Cowboy Grill, which is open most of the year, but typically closes for a month mid-winter.
+There's a tasty restaurant at Red Cliffs Lodge called The Cowboy Grill, which is open most of the year, but advance reservations are highly recommended.

 Day 3